 NOTE When the person signs with a mark, a third party must witness the signature and sign the application attesting to witnessing the signature.

 3) Authorized Representatives

 The customer may choose a person or an organization as their Authorized Representative.
-To do so, the customer must complete an Authorized Representative Form (DE-112).
+The representative must agree to comply with federal and state conflict of interest and confidentiality requirements.